JetSetIlly/Gopher2600/README.md

 	DISPLAY

 This opens the debugger with the debugging screen open and ready for use.
 See the section "Configuration Directories" for more information.

-### Debugger's Screen Display

-When the debugger's screen display is active, the VCS can be controlled in the manner described above in the Hand Controllers and Panel sections.
-In addition to those controls, the following keys are only available in the debugger (and when the screen display is active)

-* F12 (backtick) Toggle screen masking
-* F11 Toggle debugging colors
-* F10 Toggle debugging overlay
-* \+ Increase screen size
-* \- Decrease screen size

-Note that all user input is accessible through debugging commands.
-This is useful for scripting.

 ## Configuration Directory